conorhassan/gsoc/templates/proposal.md

 ## Abstract

 We will implement a number of General Autoregressive Conditional Heteroskedasticity (GARCH) models into the brms package.
 The family of GARCH model is appropriate for time series data where the variance exhibited by the error term follows an autoregressive moving average process.
 BRMS is an R package which interfaces with Stan to fit a wide range of models.
 We will begin by implementing a number of the family of GARCH models within Stan.
 The calibration of these models will be tested using simulation based calibration.
 This will test whether the posterior of the data generation process specified by the model(s) can be accurately sampled by the sampling algorithm implemented by Stan.
 We will then provide documentation describing the models and what other pre-existing modeling options within BRMS can be combined with these GARCH models.
-Lastly, I would like to provide a specific “Bayesian workflow-esqe” blog post, stepping through a problem, showing implementation of the range of GARCH models now (“future now”) possible within BRMS.
+Lastly, I would like to provide specific “Bayesian workflow-esqe” tutorials/articles, explaining their usage.

 ## Technical Details

 The student will implement common General Autoregressive Conditional Heteroskedasticity (GARCH) style models for users in the brms R package.
 The R package brms is a frontend for Stan that allows R users to write R formula syntax for models that is translated and compiled into a Stan model.
 Currently brms allows for arma style models on the mean, but does not support GARCH style models on the variance.
 The student will code up several of these models in Stan, testing with simulation based calibration that the models are well calibrated, write a technical document describing the GARCH model form and how it can be incorporated into brms, then implement these models directly into brms.
 Challenges from brms side will be to determine which of all the other modeling options can be combined with GARCH models.
 For example, how to combine GARCH models on sigma with distributional regression in sigma.
 Other difficulties will be to implement all the post-processing such as posterior predictions etc. The existing ARMA terms already pave the way for all of this but we will have to figure out if the current structure is satisfactory for autoregressive terms to be applied to distributional parameters other than the mean.
 There are also other minor difficulties such as if/how GARCH models can be combined with a covariance formulation of ARMA models on the mean arma(..., cov = TRUE).
 These are all details we have to figure out in the process.

-## Schedule of Deliverables

-Here should come a list of your milestones.
-This list is a start based on the difference phases of GSoC.
-Use it as a start.
-You can/should add more details for each phase by breaking it down into weeks or set specific targets for each phase.
-Each target should be split into sub task with a time estimate, [work breakdown structures][wbs] are helpful here.

-### **Community Bonding Period**

-This phase is to get to know the community better.
-Check that your build environment is setup.
-This time should also be used to discuss your project in more detail with the community and in general introduce it.

-*Note:* We require you to write regular blog posts.
-Now is a good time to make sure your blog works and send us the link.

 ### **Loosely think what do I want to achieve in this project:**